 In general, if a food item is supposed to be hot, then it should be hot, not warm.
 And if it’s meant to be cold, then it should be cold, not cool.
 So if a food cart or restaurant has communal salsas, onions and cilantro out for consumption, use with caution.
 If you suspect they’ve been sitting out for a long time and you have a sensitive stomach, it might be best to consider leaving them off your tacos (I know, sad face).

-If you have a particularly sensitive stomach, you could try taking probiotics starting 1 week before your trip and continue with them throughout your entire stay.
-I didn’t do this, but maybe it can help your stomach become strong enough to withstand anything it’s not used to.
+If you have a particularly sensitive stomach, you could bring charcoal pills or start taking probiotics starting 1 week before your trip and continue with them throughout your entire stay.
+I didn’t do either one, but it never hurts to be prepared.

 Another thing to consider is talking to your doctor beforehand and come armed with any medication you might need for Montezuma’s Revenge.
-(Getting antibiotics in Mexico is actually harder than you think!)
+(Getting antibiotics in Mexico is actually harder than you think and will require getting a doctor’s prescription.)
 I ended up picking up Imodium at a local pharmacy and started eating yogurt drinks with probiotics, and while it did help, but it didn’t fully cure me.

 Read next: What to Eat in Mexico City: The Best Restaurants, Tacos, Markets, Bars & More